-PII is More Valuable Than We Ever Realized
+PII vs PCI: PII Data is More Valuable Than We Ever Realized

 Obviously, credit card companies had an incentive to ensure data was secure in order to limit their liability for fraud.
-But what’s the liability for breaches of personally identifiable information (PII)?
+But how do PCI vs PII value and risk stack up?
+What’s the liability for breaches of personally identifiable information (PII)?
 Until recently, there was very little.
-One of the reasons was that we simply didn’t realize the data was valuable.
+One of the reasons was that we simply didn’t realize PII data was valuable.

-It’s Finally Less Costly to Protect PII Than to Lose It
+PII Regulations Mean It Finally Costs Less to Protect PII Than to Lose It

 So, while the value of PII is increasing for both legitimate users and bad actors, the penalty for PII breaches is finally increasing as well.
-All 50 U.S states now have personal data breach notification laws.
-Europe’s General Data Protection Law (GDPR), the California Consumer Privacy Act (CCPA), and laws under consideration in 10 states add regulatory fines onto direct and indirect costs such as time and effort to deal with a breach and lost opportunities.
-According to the IBM 2020 Cost of a Data Breach Report, PII was the most frequently compromised data and more costly than other types.
+All 50 U.S states now have PII regulations like personal data breach notification laws.
+Europe’s General Data Protection Law (GDPR), the California Consumer Privacy Act (CCPA), and laws under consideration in 10 states add fines onto direct and indirect costs such as time and effort to deal with a breach and lost opportunities.
+According to the IBM 2020 Cost of a Data Breach Report, PII data was the most frequently compromised data and more costly than other types.
 The average cost to companies is now $150 per PII record.
-The combined costs of a breach now create a significant liability for those companies that gather, hold and share PII.
+The combined costs of a breach now create a significant liability for those companies that gather, hold and share PII data.